Published on March 14th, 2017 | by Rick Topp0

 5. Donate what you don’t want

-One of the reasons we hang onto things is because we have nostalgic value attached to it.
+One of the reasons we hang onto things is because we have a nostalgic value attached to it.
 We hold onto objects that, at one point in time, were dear and precious to us.
 However, that way of thinking becomes cumbersome and just means you have in your possession a lot of things which are no longer useful to you, take up space, and clutter your home with distractions that keep you from living in the present.
 To make yourself feel better about the decluttering process, donate the items that you do not want – either to a charity, a thrift store, to your friends and family, or otherwise.
 The knowledge that some lucky person is going to find your stuff and value it will make you feel good about letting it go.